-We have lined up a number of terrific speakers including Dr. Joachim Wenning, responsible for Global Life Reinsurance at Munich Re, as well as Dr. Aubrey de Grey, Chief Science Officer, SENS Research - who has an intriguing take on longevity.
+We have lined up a number of terrific speakers including Dr. Joachim Wenning, Member of the Board of Management and responsible for the Global Life Reinsurance business at Munich Re, as well as Dr. Aubrey de Grey, Chief Science Officer, SENS Research - who has an intriguing take on longevity.
 Adam Kreek, Olympic Gold Medalist will also join us as a Guest Speaker.

 Scroll down to view all Breakout Sessions.